vikas9dev/spring-ai/docs/01-spring-ai-Introduction-to-ai-in-spring-boot_combined.md

 By default, access to foundational models is disabled.
 You need to request access before using them.

 1. Click the three dots next to the model you want to use and select "Modify access".
-2. Select the models you want to access.
+2. Select the models you want to access:- `Claude Sonnet 4`, and `Claude 3.7 Sonnet`.
 3. Click "Request Model Access".
 4. Select all the models you want to access and click "Next".
 5. Click "Submit".